apache/flink-web/contribute-code.md

 mvn clean verify
 ```

 Please note that some tests in Flink's code base are flaky and can fail by chance.
 The Flink community is working hard on improving these tests but sometimes this is not possible, e.g., when tests include external dependencies.
-We maintain all tests that are known to be flaky in JIRA and attach the **`test-stability`** label.
+We maintain all tests that are known to be flaky in Jira and attach the **`test-stability`** label.
 Please check (and extend) this list of [known flaky tests](https://issues.apache.org/jira/issues/?jql=project%20%3D%20FLINK%20AND%20resolution%20%3D%20Unresolved%20AND%20labels%20%3D%20test-stability%20ORDER%20BY%20priority%20DESC) if you encounter a test failure that seems to be unrelated to your changes.

 Please note that we run additional build profiles for different combinations of Java, Scala, and Hadoop versions to validate your contribution.
 We encourage every contributor to use a *continuous integration* service that will automatically test the code in your repository whenever you push a change.
 The [Best practices]( {{site.base}}/contribute-code.html#best-practices ) guide shows how to integrate [Travis](https://travis-ci.org/) with your GitHub repository.